sternmd/sternmd.github.io/project1/readme.md

 $($'red1').css(backgroundColor);

 ```
-Use animate? to move rows left to right .

-Set function to determine the brightest colored div in each column.
+Set function to determine the brightest (most luminace) colored div in each column.
 You have to extract the three RGB components individually, and then use a standard formula to convert the resulting RGB values into their perceived brightness.

 ```js